 Elder Angel Vega,

 During our 2011 annual meeting, we voted in our newest elder, Angel Vega.
-Angel, who is married and has a daughter, has been serving the Lord since he was 14 years old when his grandfather, Miguel Osorio, who lived in Puerto Rico to the age of 94, gave him his first Bible and introduced him to the Lord.
+Angel has been married to his wife Nicole for 14 years and they have a 12 year old daughter.
+He has been serving the Lord since he was 14 years old when his grandfather, Miguel Osorio, who lived in Puerto Rico to the age of 94, gave him his first Bible and introduced him to the Lord.
 Angel has been spending lots of time getting to know and be of service to the church and its community in our Homeless Ministry.
 Angel also helps run the day-to-day administration of Fellowship Baptist Church.